-Kombai dog breed is mostly in Tamil Nadu in the province of India.
-This dog breed,is also known as Combai Boarhound they have powerful jaws, the kombai breeds dogs look similar to some of the Indian Pariah dogs, but it is stockier.
+Kombai dog breed is mostly found in Tamil Nadu in the province of India.
+This dog breed is also known as Combai Boarhound as they have powerful jaws, the kombai dogs look similar to some of the Indian Pariah dogs, but it is stockier.

-Its ears are the front in a V-shape and pendant shaped folding.
+Its ears in the front are V-shaped and pendant folding.
 The shorthaired coat comes in red or brown with a black muzzle.
 It has some black colouring on its feet and ears and a dark colouring along its back.
-A white patch on the chest is acceptable.

 The more similar colours of red, brown and tan with a black muzzle are called Karuvaisevalai or Karumunjinaai in the Tamil language.